On the relative asymptotic expressivity of inference frameworks: Probabilistic graphical models, sequences of probability distributions, and asymptotic elimination of aggregation functions

 In Section~\ref{L-Networks} we state our first main result, Theorem~\ref{elimination of strongly admissible aggregation functions}, which is about $PLA^+(\sigma)$-networks and queries that use only strongly admissible (or continuous) aggregation functions, and its corollaries.
 As discussed in Section~\ref{Introduction}, Theorem~\ref{elimination of strongly admissible aggregation functions} and Corollary~\ref{corollary to main results} differ from other results with similar general aims in the field of statistical relational AI, e.g. \cite{Jae98a, MBGS, PBKKN, Kop20, KW1}, because they apply to {\em different} sequences of probability distributions or to {\em different} queries.

-Troughout this section (as in the rest of the article) we assume that $\sigma$ is a finite relational signature and that $\mbW_n$ denotes the set of all $\sigma$-structures with domain $[n]$.
-We begin by defining some notions that are relevant for all the probabilistic graphical models and logics that we consider.
+Throughout this section (as in the rest of the article) we assume that $\sigma$ is a finite relational signature and that $\mbW_n$ denotes the set of all $\sigma$-structures with domain $[n]$.
+We begin by defining some notions that are relevant to all probabilistic graphical models and logics that we consider.
 Then we define $L(\sigma)$-networks, lifted Bayesian networks and then state the main results of \cite{Kop20, KW1} which will be used later.